This article will guide you through using Aliases.

-In brief, an alias allows you to send and receive email at an email address different from your master StartMail account address.
+In brief, an alias allows you to send and receive email at an email address different from your main StartMail account address.
 These email aliases end in use.startmail.com instead of startmail.com.
-This is done to ensure that email aliases, of which there can be many, do not conflict with the address options available for master email addresses.
-As a result, an email alias will look similar to the format of firstname.lastname@example.org.
+This is done to ensure that email aliases, of which there can be many, do not conflict with the address options available for main email addresses.
+As a result, an email alias will look similar to the format: firstname.lastname@example.org.

-You can create two different types of aliases:
+You can create three different types of aliases:

-- Custom alias, where you choose your own address.
+- A Custom alias, where you choose your own address.

-- Quick alias, where the address name is system-generated.
+- A Quick alias, where the address name is system-generated.

-There is no limit on the number of aliases that you can create.
-Please note that emails that were sent to and from aliases will appear in your account's Inbox and Sent folders, just like emails sent to or from your main StartMail account address.
-Aliases do not have their own folders, although you can create an additional filter so incoming messages go to another folder.
+There is no limit to the number of Custom and Quick aliases you can create.
+Only one Burner alias can be active at a time.
+Please note that emails sent to and from aliases will appear in your account's Inbox and Sent folders, just like emails sent to or from your main email address.
+Aliases do not have their own folders, although you can create a filter so incoming messages can go to a specific folder.

 Why use an alias?

-- Click on Aliases in the left menu.
+- Click on Aliases in the top menu.

-- Click on Create Alias in the top menu.
+- Click on Aliases in the top menu

 Create an alias from compose view